zhehaowang/zhehao.me/book-notes/performance-engineering/readme.md

 More computing sins are committed in the name of efficiency (without necessarily achieving it) than for any other single reason, including blind stupidity.

 First rule of performance optimization: don't do it.
 Second rule: experts only.

 Clock speed plateau'ed in 2004.
 (Due to power density growth, the dynamic power is less of a concern than static circuit leakage whose heat generated we can't yet handle well)
-Vendors switched to a multicore solution.
+Consequently, vendors switched to a multicore solution.

 Multicore parallelism, vector units, GPU, steeper cache hierarchy all made performance enigneering relevant again.

 The big question: how do we write software to effectively leverage the complex modern hardware.

-L1, L2 caches private to the processor, shared across processors L3/LLC cache.
+L1, L2 caches private to the processor, L3/LLC cache shared across processors.

 ### Example: matrix multiplication